wdporter/i-am-that-vuepress/41-develop-the-witness-attitude/readme.md

 **Q:**&ensp;If nature is in the mind and the mind is my own, I should be able to control nature, which is not really the case.
 Forces beyond my control determine my behaviour.

-**M:**&ensp;Develop the witness attitude and you will find in your own experiënce that detachment brings control.
+**M:**&ensp;Develop the witness attitude and you will find in your own experience that detachment brings control.
 The state of witnessing is full of power — there is nothing passive about it.

 <script>